 Let’s chat all things spring equinox for kids!
-From explaining what an equinox is and a yoga learning exercise to family-friendly spring equinox celebration ideas.
+Read on for an explanation of what an equinox is, a yoga learning exercise and 7 simple ways to celebrate spring equinox with kids.

 As the marker of a new season, the first day of spring (spring or vernal equinox) provides a great opportunity to learn about the natural world with your kids.